GET TO KNOW US

 Within a week, we set up points of distribution for safe access to vital supplies in Lowndes County, GA and Hendersonville, NC.
 In partnership with local emergency management agencies, community-based organizations, and the National Guard, our teams reached over 60,000 people and distributed nearly 230,000 critical resources including hygiene kits, tarps, drinking water, ready to eat meal kits and other essential relief items.

 CORE has expanded operations into Swannanoa, NC, where our local team is cleaning out and gutting flooded homes, spraying mold and floodwater contamination, and helping install subfloors, insulation and drywall to support people in the Alan Campos mobile home community.
+We’re rehabilitating 21 mobile homes and elevating 19 of them.
 We are also hosting weekly community meetings to ensure marginalized community members can access local, state, and federal recovery resources.

 Revisiting communities previously impacted by Hurricane Idalia.